PSYCHOLOGY AND HUMAN BEHAVIOR SIG RESOURCES

 Most examples come from models of reputation for an organization.
 Relevant constructs include reputation, moral outrage, empathy, expertise, loyalty, transparency and commitment.
 The purpose of one model is to help companies prepare for and handle a reputational crisis.
 The following four tabs include workshop details :

 Modeling Psycho-Social Dynamics mind map (July 2020).
 We used this mind map as our presentation format.

 Annotated Bibliography: Modeling Psycho-Social Dynamics.
 Gambardella, P. J., & Lounsbury, D. (2020).
 The references in this annotated bibliography result from a literature review.
-This is a working document.
-Last update on July 11, 2020.

 A Co-flow Structure for Goal-directed Internal Change (2017) Gambardella, P. J., D. E. Polk, D.W.
 Lounsbury, and R.L Levine.
 Systems Dynamics Review, Volume 33, No. 1, pages 34 -58 (January/March 2017).
 A free version of this paper is available at the US National Library of Medicine website.
-Examples of this co-flow structure appear in the 2017 “Modeling Psychological and Sociological Dynamics” workshop slides. and the 2020 mind map.
+Examples of this co-flow structure appear in the 2017 “Modeling Psychological and Sociological Dynamics” workshop slides.

 Modeling Psychological and Sociological Dynamics (2017).
 Gambardella, P. J., & Lounsbury, D. (2017).
 The slides of a workshop we presented at the International Conference of the System Dynamics Society on July 20, 2017.
 Associated Models and Supplementary Material.
 The models are in the Vensim and Stella applications.
 PDF of Slides.
 PDF of Slides and Note pages.